Welcome To Chet Nichols' Music & Media Web Site

 Chet is also a long-time award-winning film, video, special-effects and animation designer, creative director and executive producer.
 He has numerous nominations and has been awarded numerous Clios, Addys, Gold Medals at the New York International Film Festival, Houston Film Festival, USA Commercial Film Festival and other award events.

-Chet is also a vested and long-time Board Member on the SAG/AFTRA Global Nomination Committee for the SAG/AFTRA Awards for excellence in film, video, television, documentaries, and independent film creation, acting performances, production and creative conceptualization.
+Chet is a vested and long-time Board Member on the SAG/AFTRA Global Nomination Committee for the SAG/AFTRA Awards for excellence in film, video, television, documentaries, and independent film creation, acting performances, production and creative conceptualization.

 That said, we invite you to find a comfortable chair and sit back and enjoy Chet's great passion ... writing, producing and performing great lyrics and music.

 Select some high-quality head-phones and get ready to enjoy an interesting musical and sonic journey.
+Check out the ALBUM section of this site, where you can scroll through Chet's catalogue.

 So, we hope you enjoy your visit and that you come back often to listen to more new music.